 One unexcused absence (your "oops" day) will have no effect on your participation score.
-Missing 2-5 classes will reduce your participation score by 10 points.
-Missing 6-8 classes will reduce your participation grade by 25 points.
-Missing 9 or more classes will reduce your participation grade by 50 points.
+Missing 2-4 classes (one week) will reduce your participation score by 10 points.
+Missing 6-8 classes (two weeks) will reduce your participation grade by 25 points.
+Missing 9-12 classes (three weeks) will reduce your participation grade by 50 points.
 Missing more than 12 classes (three weeks) will result in a 0 for participation.

-To have your absence count as excused, you must either (a) ensure that I receive documentation of the circumstances of your absence from Health Services or Student Affairs, or (b) contact me to make suitable arrangements at least a week in advance.
+To have your absence count as excused, you must either (a) ensure that I receive documentation of the circumstances of your absence from Health Services or Student Affairs, or (b) contact me via email to make suitable arrangements at least seven days in advance.
 In particular, students on sports teams should provide me with their game schedules as soon as possible.

 Because I care about you, if you do miss class unexpectedly, I would appreciate a quick call or email as soon as you are able.
 Don't be surprised if I call or email to make sure you are OK.

-Each Wednesday when there is not a project or exam assignment, you will have a homework assignment due.
+A homework assignment is due each Wednesday (unless there is an exam or project due).
 These homework assignments are intended to go beyond merely checking that you've learned the basic concepts (the quizzes will do that) to let you learn and apply some new algorithms and ideas, as well as gain further practice with important ideas and constructs.
 However, the homework assignments are not intended to be huge undertakings.
-If you find the assignments are consistently taking longer than 3-4 hours, please come talk to me.
+If you find the assignments are consistently taking longer than 3-5 hours, please come talk to me.